tomhalmos/cyclevision/README.md

     -> img
     -> truth

 Data importing functions can currently deal with a mixture of 1024x1024 Barr Lab images as well as 696x520 BBBC database images.
+Images and their corresponding grouth truth masks must be saved with identical filenames in their respective folders.
 To train the U-Net run the training script from its location in the scripts folder.